markusthilo/FallbackImager/README.md

 ```

 #### C
-Pre-compiled versions of the wipe tool zd are included in the releases, so on AMD64 there is no need to compile.
+Pre-compiled versions of the wipe tool zd are included in the releases, so on64-bit Intel CPUs / AMD64 there is no need to compile.

 To compile the source *gcc* is needed.
 You might use my make script:
 ```